 1. Pine Valley Golf Club

 A genuine original, its unique character forged from the sandy pine barrens of southwest Jersey.
 Founder George Crump had help from now-legendary architects H.S.
 Colt, A.W.
 Tillinghast, George C. Thomas Jr. and Walter Travis.
 Hugh Wilson (of Merion fame) and his brother Alan finished the job.
-Pine Valley blends all three schools of golf design – penal, heroic and strategic – throughout the course, often times on a single hole.
-New tree removal at selected spots have revealed some gorgeous views of the sandy landscape upon which the course is routed.
+Throughout the course, Pine Valley blends all three schools of golf design—penal, heroic and strategic—often times on a single hole.
+New tree removal at selected spots, most recently on the 12th hole, have revealed some gorgeous views of the sandy landscape upon which the course is routed.

 I’ve never seen such architectural dominance around an entire course.
 Every hole could be considered “all-world” as far as I’m concerned.
 The variety of every aspect of the course at Pine Valley is unparalleled in the world of golf.